 - can ensure the design, componentry and manufacturing process will consistently produce the type of road vehicle, AND

 - can arrange for the Secretary or an inspector to inspect the premises where the road vehicle or componentry for the road vehicle is manufactured, AND

 - can access and provide original and subsequent versions of supporting information, AND

 - can ensure the supporting information for the approval is kept up to date, AND

 - will comply with each standard and any specified conditions the vehicle type approval is subject to.

 Vehicle type approval applicants must keep their supporting information and all relevant documents up to date to satisfy eligibility criteria.

 For example, an appropriate quality management system (QMS) to demonstrate full control of the design, componentry and manufacturing process.
-More information on QMS is available in Appendices 2 and 3 in the Guide to vehicle type approvals PDF: 2206 KB.
+More information on QMS is available in Appendix 2 of the Guide to vehicle type approvals.

 Complying with your responsibilities